Aldi prepares to open 3rd Charleston-area store; new downtown restaurant on way

 A new Irish pub is slated to open in an old downtown Charleston warehouse, possibly in April.

-Brothers Dan and Conor Sullivan plan to launch Bumpa's at 5 Cumberland St. The venue, named for their grandfather, will be open 4 p.m. to 2 a.m. every day with food and drinks.
+Brothers Dan and Conor Sullivan plan to launch Bumpa's at 5 Cumberland St. The venue, named for their grandfather, will be open 4 p.m. to 2 a.m. daily.

-Bumpa’s will borrow from the brothers' Irish heritage and give potatoes a starring role through hand-cut French fry combinations along with cocktails and craft beer, according to the restaurant's Facebook post.
+Bumpa’s will borrow from the brothers' Irish heritage and give potatoes a starring role via hand-cut French fry combinations along with cocktails and craft beers, according to the restaurant's Facebook post.

-The brothers, along with architect David Richards and builder Paul Koenig, the same team that bought Husk, have spent more than 10 months revitalizing the 3,000-square-foot warehouse, exposing much of its original character, including brick walls, heart pine timber frame trusses and other unique features.
+The Sullivans, along with architect David Richards and builder Paul Koenig, the same team that brought Husk, have spent more than 10 months revitalizing the 3,000-square-foot warehouse, exposing much of its original character, including brick walls, heart pine timber frame trusses and other unique features.

 Executive chef Joe Palmitessa, previously serving at Hotel Bennett and Kiawah's Ocean Room, will helm the kitchen.